Killifish

-A killifish is any of various oviparous (egg-laying) cyprinodontiform fish (including families Aplocheilidae, Cyprinodontidae, Fundulidae, Profundulidae and Valenciidae).
+A killifish is any of various oviparous (egg-laying) cyprinodontiform fish, including families Aplocheilidae, Pantanodontidae, Cyprinodontidae, Fundulidae, Nothobranchiidae, Profundulidae, Aphaniidae and Valenciidae.
 All together, there are 1,270 species of killifish, the biggest family being Rivulidae, containing more than 320 species.
 As an adaptation to living in ephemeral waters, the eggs of most killifish can survive periods of partial dehydration.
 Many of the species rely on such a diapause, since the eggs would not survive more than a few weeks if entirely submerged in water.
 The adults of some species, such as Kryptolebias marmoratus, can additionally survive out of the water for several weeks.
-Most killies are small fish, from 2.5 to 5 cm, with the largest species growing to just under 15 cm.
+Most killifish are small, measuring from 2.5 to 5 cm, with the largest species growing to just under 15 cm.

 The word killifish is of uncertain origin, but is likely to have come from the Dutch kil for a kill (small stream).
-Although killifish is sometimes used as an English equivalent to the taxonomical term Cyprinodontidae, some species belonging to that family have their own common names, such as the pupfish and the mummichog.
+Although killifish is sometimes used as an English equivalent to the taxonomical term Cyprinodontidae, this is only one of several families that are referred to as killifish.
+Cyprinodontidae more specifically refers to the pupfish family.

 Range and habitat

-Killifish are found mainly in fresh or brackish waters in the Americas, as far south as Argentina and as far north as southern Ontario.
+Killifish are found mainly in fresh or brackish waters in the Americas, as far south as Argentina and as far north as southern Ontario and even Newfoundland and Labrador.
 There are also species in southern Europe, in much of Africa as far south as KwaZulu-Natal, South Africa, in the Middle East and Asia (as far east as Vietnam), and on several Indian Ocean islands.

 The majority of killifish are found in permanent streams, rivers, and lakes, and live between two and three years.
 Such killifish are common in the Americas (Cyprinodon, Fundulus and Rivulus) as well as in Africa and Asia (including Aphyosemion, Aplocheilus, Epiplatys, Fundulopanchax and Lacustricola) and southern Europe (Aphanius).
 Some of these habitats can be rather extreme; the only natural habitat of the Devils Hole pupfish (Cyprinodon diabolis) is Devils Hole: a cavern at least 91 m deep, branching out from a small opening at the surface, approximately 1.8 m by 5.5 m wide.

 Some specialized forms live in temporary ponds and flood plains, and typically have a much shorter lifespan.
 Such species, known as "annuals", live no longer than nine months, and are used as models for studies on aging.
 Examples include the African genus Nothobranchius and South American genera ranging from the cold water Austrolebias of Argentina and Uruguay to the more tropical Gnatholebias, Pterolebias, Simpsonichthys and Terranatos.